Did your DePuy hip implant cause severe injuries or complications?

 If you suffered any injuries or needed revision surgery after receiving an ASR or Pinnacle hip implant, our attorneys may be able to file a DePuy hip replacement lawsuit to try to obtain compensation.

-CONTACT A DEFECTIVE MEDICAL DEVICE LAWYER RIGHT AWAY
+CONTACT A DEFECTIVE MEDICAL DEVICE ATTORNEY RIGHT AWAY

 Medical device manufacturers have a legal obligation to produce safe products that do not present an unreasonable risk of harm to patients.
 If a device is dangerous, the companies also have an obligation to provide adequate warning about the risks so doctors and patients can decide whether to use the devices.